-For each year the funding agreement covers, we are asking for the data entry to be completed by a deadline.
-The deadline for 2012/13 data is 31 May 2013.
+For each of the years that the funding agreement covers, we are asking for the entry of data to be completed by a deadline.
+The deadline for entry of the 2013/14 data is 31 May 2014.

-We are asking organisations to have developed or updated their environmental policy and action plan by 31 May 2013.
-We realise that for many organisations, this is when the first complete year of environmental data will be available and, consequently, their Plan/ Policy will reflect that.
+We are asking organisations to have developed or updated their environmental policy and action plan by 31 May 2014.

-Organisations will need to report on their progress via the new Annual Report.
-For more details, please see our guidance.
+Organisations will need to continue to report on their progress via their annual reports.
+For more details, guidance can be found here.

-Julie's Bicycle has created guidelines to help develop environmental policies and action plans and provided examples currently being used by creative organisations to show what an environmental policy could look like in practice.
+Julie’s Bicycle have created guidelines to help develop environmental policies and action plans and provided examples currently being used by creative organisations to show what an environmental policy could look like in practice.